andihys/NoteAI/README.md

 # NoteAI
-Note about the courses for master degree
+Note about AI courses for master degree